jenlindner/26thycalifornia/docs/index.rst

     git init

 The ``git`` command is always followed by a *subcommand*, like `init`, which tells git what to do.
-The ``init`` subcommand creates a new repository in the current directory.
+The ``init`` subcommand creates and initializes a new repository in the current directory.

 Find out the state of your repository.